kraxx/42_Portfolio/README.md

 # Portfolio - 42 Silicon Valley
 https://www.42.us.org/

 Situated in the Bay Area, 42 is a revolutionary peer-to-peer educational center.
 Projects are given to students as specifications written on PDFs.
 As there are no instructors, all information is gathered from peers or through internet research.
-Almost all projects are coded in C, following a strict coding guideline known as the "norm".
+Almost all projects are coded in C on macOS.
+By convention, certain functions are prefixed with "ft".
+Most projects are coded following a strict coding guideline known as the "norm".
 The norm, in short, is a long list of restrictions on what we cannot do in our code.

 ##### A few norm highlights:
 - no `for` loops